Precious13ui/blog/posts/welcome.md

 Hello and welcome to my new blog.
 I will be posting my coding adventures up on to here.

 ## POSTING
-There is no posting schedule but I will pe posting rather freqently.
+There is no posting schedule but I will be posting rather freqently.